-Disability Support – If you have a medical condition, mobility, visual or hearing impairment, mental health support needs or you have an autism spectrum condition contact the Inclusion Team on firstname.lastname@example.org or visit ehu.ac.uk/inclusion for more information.
+Disability Support – If you have a medical condition, mobility, visual or hearing impairment, mental health support needs or you have an autism spectrum disorder, the Inclusion team can provide extra support during your time at Edge Hill.
+Contact them on email@example.com or visit ehu.ac.uk/inclusion for more information.

-Wellbeing and Counselling – support for issues that affect your wellbeing, such as anxiety, stress, or feeling overwhelmed as well as access to GP and counselling services.
+Wellbeing and Counselling – support for issues that affect your wellbeing, such as anxiety, stress, or feeling overwhelmed as well as information about GP and counselling services.

 Library and Learning Services in Catalyst

 Library and Learning Services help all learners make the best use of their services to support your studies, whether on campus or at a distance.

 - Help you ﬁnd out all about library print and digital resources, library facilities and learning spaces within Catalyst

-For more information about accessing Wi-Fi and changing your password please take a look at Ask Us, an online knowledge base of FAQ – ehu.ac.uk/askus.
+For more information about accessing Wi-Fi and changing your password please take a look at Ask Us, an online knowledge base of FAQ – ehu.ac.uk/askus

-Find out more about Library and Learning Services at edgehill.ac.uk/ls.
+Find out more about Library and Learning Services at edgehill.ac.uk/ls

 We can help you with the following: